PCB Basics Tutorial: How to Design PCBs

 - Board design and routing on Eagle:

 I hope this PCB basics tutorial helped you get a better understanding of PCBs.
-You should now know enough to start designing your own PCB.
+You should now know enough now to start designing your own.
 Stay tuned to the follow-up tutorial for designing PCBs on Eagle!